TeoLefebvre/minesweeper-python/README.md

 If you don't know the game, you can visit [this link](https://en.wikipedia.org/wiki/Minesweeper_(video_game)).

+- To start the game, reveal a any square.
 - To reveal a square, left-click on it.
 - To place a flag on a square that is not revealed, right-click on it.
 - To clear all unrevealed squares and unflaged squares next to a square that is already revealed and which has the rigth number of flags next to it, left-click on it.
+- To reset game and timer, click play button.

 ## Installation, test, launch and customize